amingilani/cipher/docs/source/protocols/rot.rst

 Overview
 ~~~~~~~~
-ROT is a simple substitution cipher that replaces each letter with another letter N positions after it in the alphabet (`ROT13 Details <https://en.wikipedia.org/wiki/ROT13>`_).
-While ROT13 is traditional (N=13), this specification supports any agreed-upon value of N. For testing or implementation, operators may use `CyberChef's ROT13 tool <https://gchq.github.io/CyberChef/#recipe=ROT13(true,true,false,13)>`_.
+ROT is a simple substitution cipher that replaces each letter with another letter N positions after it in the alphabet.
+While `ROT13 <https://en.wikipedia.org/wiki/ROT13>`_ is traditional (N=13), this specification supports any agreed-upon value of N. For testing or implementation, operators may use `CyberChef's ROT13 tool <https://gchq.github.io/CyberChef/#recipe=ROT13(true,true,false,13)>`_.

 For amateur radio voice communications, this specification defines a standard operating procedure for its use.
 Operators may deviate from the specific procedures described here, provided they: